mysql-net/MySqlConnector/docs/content/api/mysql-bulk-copy.md

 ***

+`public void WriteToServer(IEnumerable<DataRow> dataRows, int columnCount)`

+`public async Task WriteToServerAsync(IEnumerable<DataRow> dataRows, int columnCount, CancellationToken cancellationToken = default)`

+Copies all rows in the supplied sequence of `DataRow` objects to the destination table specified by the `DestinationTableName` property of the `MySqlBulkCopy` object.
+The number of columns to be read from the `DataRow` objects must be specified in advance.
+(This method is not available on `netstandard1.3`.)

+***

 `public void WriteToServer(IDataReader dataReader);`

 `public Task WriteToServerAsync(IDataReader dataReader, CancellationToken cancellationToken = default);`

 Copies all rows in the supplied `IDataReader` to the destination table specified by the `DestinationTableName` property of the `MySqlBulkCopy` object.

+### Events

+`public event MySqlRowsCopiedEventHandler RowsCopied;`

+If `NotifyAfter` is non-zero, this event will be raised every time the number of rows specified by `NotifyAfter` have been processed, and once after all rows have been copied (but duplicate events will not be raised).

+Receipt of a `RowsCopied` event does not imply that any rows have been sent to the server or committed.

+The `MySqlRowsCopiedEventArgs.Abort` property can be set to `true` by the event handler to abort the copy.